ryan-bickel/curther/README.md

 ### Examples

-`curther -w sawtooth -f 4000 -a 0.1`: sawtooth waveform with a maximum pitch of 4000 hz at 10% maximum volume
+`curther -w sawtooth -f 4000 -v 10`: sawtooth waveform with a maximum frequency of 4000 hz at 10% volume

-`curther`: defaults to a square waveform with a maximum pitch of 1600 hz at 20% maximum volume
+`curther`: defaults to a square waveform with a maximum frequency of 1600 hz at 20% volume